My Darling Dubious Firstborn,

 P.S.
 I’ll wait for you to tell me, when you are ready, that you don’t believe.
 I’m honored to continue this journey with you, even if Santa will not be coming with us.

 Jacque lives in California with her two boys (lively), two dogs (rescues), one cat (indifferent), and her husband (patient).
-She is currently working on a memoir.
-Her writing can be found on Scary Mommy, Popsugar, HuffPost, and more.
-You can also find her at Facebook, Twitter, and her blog,
+She recently finished a memoir on family lost, then found.
+Her writing can be found on The New York Times, The Washington Post, Salon, HuffPost, and more.
+You can also find her at Facebook, Twitter and Instagram.